campbellmarianna/SPD-1.4-Testing-And-Architecture/notes/class4.md

 - First job you will probably be assigned to fix tickets, its a way for higher ups to through you into the deep end and for you to learn how things work in the system

-## Know the difference between loose compiling and tight compiling
+## Know the difference between loose compiling and tight compiling (ex: I can take out the memory card and put in a new one for my device)

 ## Write down why your doing something in your comments
     - tells you the intention of the group of code
         ```